Gisella Giovenco: Family

 Her paternal family was from an important family of Alcamo.
 Her great-grandfather, Dr. D. Onofrio M. Giovenco served as a doctor at the Battle of Calatafimi.
 Her grandfather, D. Vincenzo M. Giovenco, operated the first cinema in Alcamo.
-Her grandmother, D.na Caterina Mistretta was a Sicilian noblewoman, 4th great-granddaughter of Ignazio De Blasi and Great-Grandniece of Michelangelo Celesia, who gifted her rosaries, still owned by the family - supposedly descended from the Borromeo family and the Casero family.
+Her grandmother, D.na Caterina Mistretta was a Sicilian noblewoman, great-granddaughter of the politician Francesco Mistretta, 4th great-granddaughter of Ignazio De Blasi and Great-Grandniece of Michelangelo Celesia, who gifted her rosaries, still owned by the family - supposedly descended from the Borromeo family and the Casero family.
 She was married to Matteo Nadalini, until his death.
 They had 1 child.

 Stylist

 In 1983 she creates some collections of men’s leatherware and designs women’s handbags; between 1991 and 1992 she produces some collections of women’s fashion.
 Then Giovenco works together with Sergio Soldano’s atelier for the brand management, approaching the world of perfumes: three years later the result is a patent for the realization of perfumes personalized inside the shops at the time of sale, which was to be followed by a line of cosmetology personalized too; unfortunately the commercialization was suddenly stopped owing to her disease: chronic fatigue syndrome.